 between Emperor Ping (Yun-Fat Chow) and his second wife, Empress

 Phoenix (Li Gong).
 The era: Late Tang Dynasty, 10th century.
+The empress

 has been having an affair with the crown prince (who is the